Have questions? We're here.

 Day 2: Explore Phnom Penh

-Return to your hotel for the evening.
+Return to your hotel and enjoy the evening at leisure.

-Notice: When visiting the Royal Palace, visitors are advised to follow a dress code consisting of "long trousers or skirts that cover the knees and covered shoulders".
+*When visiting the Royal Palace, visitors are advised to follow a dress code consisting of "long trousers or skirts that cover the knees and covered shoulders".
 Skirts, small shorts, tank tops, and other revealing clothing are not permitted.

 Day 3: Fly Siem Reap